GraspIO/docs-user-guide/Concepts/Repository_Workbench.md

 # Repository and Workbench

-You can organize a group of related models, grammars, etc. into a *repository*.
-With Grasp you can create multiple repositories to group content for different needs.
-You can also connect to repositories created by other users, as long as you have sufficient permissions to access them.
+A group of related models, grammars and formats is typically organized into a repository.
+You can create multiple repositories for different needs or connect to repositories created by other users, or link them into your own repository.

-For every repository that you create or connect to Grasp will create a private workspace that is called *workbench*.
-Workbench will store editing changes that you've made to the models until you are ready to *publish* them so that everyone with access to the same repository can see your changes.
+When you open a repository in Grasp, it will create a private workspace for you that is called workbench.
+Workbench stores changes that you've made until you are ready to publish them into the main repository to create a new version.
+Until that nobody will see your local modifications.

-Sometimes all you have to do with the repository is edit a single Grasp model that you are responsible for (e.g. your personal preferences).
-All you would see in such case is an editor form embedded into some web page, so you might not even think of it as a workbench.
-In other cases a full workbench with ability to explore repository, create and delete model could be exposed to you.

-There can be multiple versions of the same model in the repository.
-Every time when you make changes and publish them from your workbench into the repository a new model version is created in it.
-Also, a new version of each target output is automatically generated at the same time and can be instantly delivered to your computer systems and applications.
+Workbench can show a different perspective of the repository depending on your role and the type of the document you work with.
+Sometimes you will see a repository explorer and other views and panels, and sometimes only a single editor and generated result will be shown.